Taliban: Human trafficking

 Several Taliban and al-Qaeda commanders ran a network of human trafficking, abducting ethnic minority women and selling them into sex slavery in Afghanistan and Pakistan.
 Time magazine writes: "The Taliban often argued that the restrictions they placed on women were actually a way of revering and protecting the opposite sex.
 The behavior of the Taliban during the six years they expanded their rule in Afghanistan made a mockery of that claim."

 The targets for human trafficking were especially women from the Tajik, Uzbek, Hazara and other non-Pashtun ethnic groups in Afghanistan.
 Some women preferred to commit suicide over slavery, killing themselves.
 During one Taliban and al-Qaeda offensive in 1999 in the Shomali Plains alone, more than 600 women were kidnapped.
 Arab and Pakistani al-Qaeda militants, with local Taliban forces, forced them into trucks and buses.
 Time magazine writes: "The trail of the missing Shomali women leads to Jalalabad, not far from the Pakistan border.
 There, according to eyewitnesses, the women were penned up inside Sar Shahi camp in the desert.
 The more desirable among them were selected and taken away.
 Some were trucked to Peshawar with the apparent complicity of Pakistani border guards.
 Others were taken to Khost, where bin Laden had several training camps."
 Officials from relief agencies say, the trail of many of the vanished women leads to Pakistan where they were sold to brothels or into private households to be kept as slaves.

-Not all Taliban commanders engaged in human trafficking.
-Many Taliban were opposed to the human trafficking operations conducted by al-Qaeda and other Taliban commanders.
-Nuruludah, a Taliban commander, is quoted as saying that in the Shomali Plains, he and 10 of his men freed some women who were being abducted by Pakistani members of al-Qaeda.
-In Jalalabad, local Taliban commanders freed women that were being held by Arab members of al-Qaeda in a camp.